DrakeRyzer/Drakes-DnD5e-Home-Rules/Classes/Sorcerer/Spellfire/index.md

 ### Unrelenting Resilience
 Spellfire: 14th level<br>
-When you use your Magic Conversion feature while concentrating on a spell, you can add the result of the roll to the Constitution saving throw made to maintain concentration.
+When you use your Magic Conversion feature while concentrating on a spell, you can add the amount healed to a Constitution saving throw made to maintain concentration.

-Additionally, when you are reduced to 0 hit points but not killed outright while Raw Energy Conversion is active, you can drop to 1 hit point instead.
+Additionally, when you are reduced to 0 hit points but not killed outright while Protection of the Weave is active, you can drop to 1 hit point instead.
 You can’t use this feature again until you finish a long rest.

 ### Spellfire Unleashed
 Spellfire: 18th level<br>